-This group does not prevent the Data Protection Officer from requesting and attending the Trust Board, its formal committee and sub-committees as needed to provide support and advice for particular issues.
+This group does not prevent the Data Protection Officer from requesting and attending the other key committees such as the Trust Board and Executive Gorup, and any of. its formal committee and sub-committees as needed to provide support and advice for particular issues.
 But any such attendance will be noted at the IGSG.